MCRcortex/nvidium/README.md

 ## Compatibility

 Nvidium requires an NVIDIA graphics card that supports mesh shaders.
 This feature is available in the Turing architecture and newer (16xx series or newer, 20xx series also works).

-## FAQs

-### Q: Will this mod work on my non-NVIDIA system?
-### A: No, the mod is not functional on non-NVIDIA systems, but Nvidium will automatically disable itself.
-Your gameplay will not be affected.
+The Nvidium renderer will only be enabled on systems that meet its requirements.
+However, the mod will remain active regardless.
+This design prevents game crashes and potential issues.
+Even if a system with Nvidium installed doesn’t meet these requirements, it won’t cause any problems because of this design.

 ## Warning